Skip to main content

 • When a field is sorted ascending, queries that use the index return results in ascending index order for that field; otherwise, they return results in decreasing order.

-• When you configure different sort orders for multiple fields in an index, queries that use the index return results in mixed order — for example, if an index has birthday and name fields in an index and the birthday is sorted descending and the name is sorted ascending, then queries that use the index return results with the most recent birthdays first, and when multiple names occur on the same birthday, they occur in alphabetical order.
+• When you configure multiple fields for sorting in an index, queries return results in the order the fields are listed — for example, if an index has birthday and name fields specified in the fields array in that order, with the birthday sorted descending and the name sorted ascending, then queries return results with the most recent birthdays first and multiple names on the same birthday are returned in ascending alphabetical order.

 Example